-I encourage you to check out those posts because there is super practical advice on how to manage dating and the holiday season – which frankly, can be awkward and confusing.
+I encourage you to check out those posts.
+There is super practical advice on how to manage feelings around being single.
+I also have advice for you about dating during the holiday season – which frankly, can be awkward and confusing.

 This article in Refinery29 called Dear Single Women: This Holiday Season We Fight Back is a sassy and fun read.

-It is geared towards single women in their 30s, but is wholly applicable to our generation of over-40 singles.
+It is geared towards single women in their 30s, but is wholly applicable to our community of over-40 singles.

-Part of what makes the holiday season especially stressful are all the questions you get from friends, colleagues and family about your love life.
+Part of what makes the holiday season especially stressful are all the questions you get from friends, colleagues, and family about your love life, right?
 Comments and questions that are dressed up as loving concern but are frankly kinda rude and none of their business.

 This year empower yourself to bat back some of those (too) enquiring minds with a message of your own, a la Shani Silver, the author of the article: